Looking for an amazing Fuzhou itinerary?

 Also known as the Earth Towers of the Hakkas, these rural dwellings are more than a thousand years old.
 They’re located in the mountainous areas in southeastern Fujian, around 3.5 hours out of the city.

-Although the Fujian Tulou dwellings are in a fairly isolated area that’s hard to get to, they’re well worth seeing if you’re interested in history.
+Although the Fujian Tulou dwellings are in a fairly remote area, they’re well worth seeing if you’re interested in history.
 The houses are usually round but can also be square, octagonal or rectangular.

 Aside from being a World Heritage Site, the Fujian Tulou houses can be seen in the Disney movie, Mulan.